Judah Folkman: Awards

-Death
+Personal life

-Folkman died of a heart attack in Denver on January 14, 2008, at the age of 74 en route to deliver the 2008 Keynote Address at the Keystone Symposium (Molecular Mechanisms of Angiogenesis in Development and Disease) in Vancouver, British Columbia.
+Folkman died of a heart attack in Denver on January 14, 2008, at the age of 74 en route to deliver the 2008 Keynote Address at the Keystone Symposia (Molecular Mechanisms of Angiogenesis in Development and Disease) in Vancouver, British Columbia.

 He was survived by his wife, Paula, whom he met and married while doing his surgical residency, two daughters, and a granddaughter.